 In this era of the so called globalization, materiality has taken precedence over moral values.
 The very idea of being good, goodness, goodwill, responsibility, care and concern for the other has been thrown into the dustbin of history.
 As the title suggests, the intent of this paper is an attempt to regenerate community and moral values in an age of globalization.
 Wendell Berry in his book “Conservation and local economy” gives a strong claim that the end to disintegration of community can be made possible through the resurgence of local economy.
 I am skeptical about local economy bringing an end to disintegration of community, which is quite romantic.
 So my contention is that the problem lies in culture and I bring in the allegory of marriage as understood and seen in the contemporary times.
 Nonetheless, I do, subscribe to his definition of community as it includes both people and place which is characterized by responsibility towards one another and also responsibility to the land.
 This sense of community is threatened by globalization, which is dangerous because it exalts the individual over community and exploits the land.
 I would like to trace back to liberal teaching coupled with some basic Christian perspectives so as to preserve community as well as to regenerate Good in an era of globalisation.

+According to Berry, community is a “neighborhood of humans in a place, plus the place itself.”
+It is noteworthy that Berry uses the term neighborhood to describe a community, because neighborhoods imply the belonging - to people and to place - of members who not only know each other, but depend upon each other.
+Virtues like cooperation and responsibility are vital to being neighbors; the community is not merely a geographical region, but a participation in the very act of neighboring itself.
+In this sense there is some kind of a harmonious existence among the members of the community.
 Globalization poses many threats to the community.
 The global worldview conflicts with the kind of intimate and neighborly relationships of people to each other and to the land as it gives priority and exalts the individual over the community.
 This has become the mantra of modernity.
 The global worldview detaches us from responsibility and living as a community.
 This is highlighted in John Milton’s ‘paradise lost’ and the fall of man, when Eve, in order to “achieve what might lead to happier life,” breaks communion with God, her husband, and the whole purpose of creation.
 Milton accounts that God made eve superior and Adam inferior.
 Eve proposes that the garden being too big, they should work in different parts of the garden.
 This can be aptly translated as the emergence of ‘I’ the ‘self,’ ego and pride.
 The idea here is not just the ethics of working together but what emerges out of working together.
 The world today prioritizes utility over responsibility with the empty promise of achieving personal happiness by material means, thereby negating human dignity and moral responsibilities.

 The capitalist framework concerns production and consumption and not the growth or even the preservation of community.
 Thus, Community cannot survive in an age of globalization.
 For Berry, the only thing that can save community is this local economy – an effectual end of globalization.
 This is largely because, for Berry, economy is community.
 But globalization, I presume, is not going anywhere.
 I am now concerned with how communities can resist the disintegrating forces of globalization, and how the ingredients of community i.e. responsibility towards each other and land can be preserved.
 I am convinced that the problem facing the survival of community warrants a different approach rather than economic solution and so liberal education and certain Christian perspectives might offer some solution.